Uganda birds – birding in Paradise

-Similar in size to Great Britain, Uganda’s unique geographical positioning in the Great Rift Valley makes the country home for an astonishing 50% of Africa’s birds.
-Diverse habitats such as open savannah, montane and Equatorial rainforests, rivers, marshlands, fresh water and crater lakes combine to give Uganda an enviable bird list of over 1,060 species!
+Uganda’s unique geographical positioning in the Great Rift Valley makes the country home for an astonishing 50% of Africa’s birds.

-Look up!
-Urban birding Kampala-style The view from Long Crested Towers – my home.
 Kampala is a dusty, polluted city of 2 million inhabitants.
-Yet, with over 300 species, the city is still a birder’s dream …
+Yet, with over 300 species, the city is still a birder’s dream … Look up!
+Urban birding Kampala-style is the view from Long Crested Towers – my Bukasa home for a year.

 A birding Safari here in my backyard is one of my favourite birding walks, from Namuwongo down to Port Bell on Lake Victoria.
 Baldrick was so tired, we had to drag him home!
-It was a great day for my growing bird list though so do check it out!
+It was a great day for my growing Uganda birds list though 😉 so do check it out!